pachterlab/biophysics/docs/source/foundations_computation.rst

             .. grid:: 2

                 .. grid-item::
                     This article studied the telegraph model of transcription.
-They studies properties of the systems and derived an analytical solution.
+They studies properties of the systems and derived an analytical steady state solution.

                 .. grid-item-card:: The telegraph model